You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.

-- You should not use the word "sample" in the Aggregate names, as this might conflict with the performance of the Replace Data algorithm.
+- Don't use the word sample in the Aggregate names, as this might conflict with the performance of the Replace Data algorithm.

 Enable the replacement for non-default Widgets

-If you want to provide the Data Replacement feature in elements other than lists, tables, forms, and charts, in the Extended Properties pane add
+If you want to provide the Data Replacement feature in elements other than lists, tables, forms, and charts, add the

 You should design the data in Widgets without mixing the local and server sources.
 The Data Replacement can only replace server data with server data, and local data with local data.